Skip to main content

 • Smishing: A fraudulent text is much like a phishing email, asking you to click a link.
 You may be clued in that the message is bogus when you don’t recognize the phone number, or the format of the number varies from the standard format.
 As with email phishing, if a message looks suspicious, attempt to verify it independently or simply delete it without responding.

-Remember: A legitimate bank or credit card company will never call or email you asking for your personal information, account information, Online Banking password or PIN.
+Remember: A legitimate bank or credit card company will never call, text or email you asking for your personal information, account information, Online Banking password or PIN.

 How to safeguard your information and accounts

-In addition to knowing how to handle scam emails and calls, you can take measures to protect your information and accounts so that they are less accessible to bad actors.
+In addition to knowing how to handle scam emails, calls and texts, you can take measures to protect your information and accounts so that they are less accessible to bad actors.

 Secure your computer and other devices.
 Make sure you have reputable anti-virus software installed and update your operating system, software, browsers and plugins whenever updates become available.